 What is phishing?

-Phishing is a cyber-attack in which attackers disguise fraudulent emails and websites to trick you into entering personal information (e.g. usernames and passwords, or credit card information) by clicking on a link or opening an attachment.
+Phishing is a cybercrime in which attackers disguise fraudulent emails and websites as legitimate ones to trick you into entering sensitive information (e.g. personally identifiable data, usernames and passwords, or banking information) by clicking on a link or opening an attachment.

 What do I do if I receive a phishing email?

-Do not enter any personal information into a phishing email.
-No member of IT Services or the University of Derby should ask you for your password or to send your password by email.
+- Don't enter any sensitive information or download any attachments from suspicious-looking emails.
+Nobody at the University of Derby will ask for your password or to send your password by email.

-- If the phishing email is in your junk folder, you don't need to do anything.
+- If the email is in your junk mail folder and you haven't entered any sensitive information, you don't need to do anything.

-Report the email to the IT Service Centre (if you've clicked on a link in the email):
+Report the email to the IT Service Centre and National Cybersecurity Centre:

-If you accidentally report a message as spam, go to your Junk Email folder, select the email and click Not Junk.
+If you accidentally report a message as spam, go to your junk mail folder, select the email and click Report Message > Not Junk.